-- an increased interest of students in STEM subjects and stronger inclination to undertake STEM studies and careers;
+- Increased interest of students in STEM subjects and stronger inclination to undertake STEM studies and careers.

-- Increased empowerment, higher inclusion and active participation of students, fighting the sense of isolation and fragmentation caused by Covid19 emergency.
+- Increased empowerment, higher inclusion and active participation of students.

-- Offer new collaboration opportunities among organizations in the cultural and artistic sector, schools, education and youth organizations, finding a new role across disciplines and real-world applications.
+- New collaboration opportunities among organizations in the cultural and artistic sector, schools, education and youth organizations, finding a new role across disciplines and real-world applications.